-5.3 SETBACKS
+5.2 SETBACKS

-All setbacks shall be as set out in the City of Lethbridge Land Use Bylaw for R-CL Comprehensively Planned Low Density Residential or R-M Mixed Density Residential Districts.
+All setbacks shall be as set out in the City of Lethbridge Land Use Bylaw for R-CL Comprehensively Planned Low Density Residential Districts.

-Exception: A waiver has been approved to allow for a 177.2 inch (4.5 metre) front setback for all lots in Phase 5A.
+Exception: A waiver has been approved to allow for a 177.2 inch (4.5 metre) front setback for all lots in Phase 6.
 This is not mandatory but allows for flexibility.

-5.4 MINIMUM HOUSE SIZES & DESIGN
+5.3 MINIMUM HOUSE SIZES & DESIGN